francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-0.md

 * Combined imperative and declarative approach
 * Powerful and flexible
   * Power and flexibility come with associated tradeoffs.
-  In the case of Ansible, there can be many, many ways to do the same thing
+  In the case of Ansible, there can be many ways to do the same thing
   * We will make an effort to use approaches that are cross-platform and require minimal customization and configuration